Georgia Water Quality Standards

 Information on Georgia’s antidegradation implementation is given in the These forms and other helpful documents about permits for both industrial and domestic facilities are provided here., which may prompt new or expanding dischargers to use the Antidegradation Analysis Form (Industrial), the Antidegradation Analysis Form (Domestic), &/or the Wasteload Allocation Request form.

-State’s water quality standards must be approved by EPA before they are used for activities authorized by the Clean Water Act (such as issuing wastewater permits, drafting TMDLs, and assessing waters).
+In compliance with 40 CFR 131.21 (aka The Alaska Rule), state’s water quality standards must be approved by EPA before they are used for activities authorized by the Clean Water Act (such as issuing wastewater permits, drafting TMDLs, and assessing waters).
 Georgia’s water quality standards that are adopted by the Georgia Board of Natural Resources can be found on the Secretary of State’s website.
 These rules may or may not have been approved by EPA.
 This is a consequence of the process for the adoption of water quality standards, which is as follows:

 - Standards are adopted by the Board of Natural Resources after which they are filed with the Secretary of State’s office.